Matsew-uwu/GK-Quiz/README.md

-# GK-Quiz
+## GK-Quiz !

-A small website with quizzes on general knowledge
+> A small website with quizzes on general knowledge.

--- FRENCH --
-Ce site contient un quiz avec des questions de culture générale.
-Elle à été réalisée dans un cadre scolaire de 2ème année de DUT Informatique.

--- ENGLISH --
+> Made for educative purposes.

+# What I Learned

+- How to use create and manage forms in HTML
+- How to deal with forms with PHP
+- How to manipulate data with PHP